tema-skakun/my-social-network/README.md

 ## my-social-network

+Hello =)

+### link to gh-pages and login information

+You can see the realization at the [link](https://tema-skakun.github.io/my-social-network/) To log in to the application, you can use this:
+ - Email: free@samuraijs.com
+ - Password: free

+### description

 This is a Single Page Application is implemented on the React library, state management is implemented using Redux-Toolkit.
+I used AntD as the UI framework.
 The backend is implemented as a REST API ([API documentation](https://social-network.samuraijs.com/docs)), and I interact with it using the Axios library.

 ![project architecture](https://github.com/tema-skakun/my-social-network/blob/main/public/architecture_of_project.png)